Demibolt007/MTN-Nigeria-Customer-Churn-Intelligence-Report-Q1-2025/README.md

 ## 💬 Contact

-For any inquiries or feedback, please reach out to me via the [GitHub Issues page](https://github.com/Demibolt007/MTN-Nigeria-Customer-Churn-Intelligence-Report-Q1-2025/issues).
+For any inquiries or feedback, please reach out to me via the [Email](mailto:adeniyioluwademilade@gmail.com).